fomantic/Fomantic-UI/src/README.md

 #### Inheritance

-There are three levels of inheritance in Semantic
+There are three levels of inheritance in Fomantic
-* Default theme - Semantic UI's neutral default theme
+* Default theme - Fomantic UI's neutral default theme
 * Packaged theme - A specified packaged theme, like "amazon", or "material"
 * Site theme - A theme specific to your site

 #### Folder Structure

 * `definitions/` contains the `css` and `javascript` definitions for each component
-* `themes/` contains *pre-packaged themes* including Semantic's default theme
+* `themes/` contains *pre-packaged themes* including Fomantic's default theme
 * `site/` contains your current site's theme

 View the [Theming Guide](http://learnsemantic.com/themes/overview.html) for a more in-depth look